ara3d/bim-open-schema/README.md

 ## ✨ Key Benefits

+Having a predefined schema that is jointly defined by experts significantly reduces the cost and effort of developing tools for unlocking the potential of BIM data.
+We can start building from a shared ecosystem of tools and libraries.

 The choice of schema affects the complexity and performance of tools that work with data.

 A well designed schema: